Philipp-Bischoff/Twitter-Network-Analysis/README.md

 ## Frontend

-Main function of the frontend is to take in the user input, validate the  values, sent API-Requests, and display the returned values.
+The main function of the frontend is to take in the user input, validate the values, send API-Requests, and display the returned values as a network graph.

 The input settings are defined as: